 2. Keep Yourself Hydrated

-Drinking lots of water to remove the toxins from your body.
+Drink lots of water to remove the toxins from your body.
 In addition, water also dilutes your urine and makes it less acidic.
-The more you visit the restroom, the less chances there are of infection-causing bacteria surviving in your urinary tract.
+The more you visit the restroom, the fewer chances there are of infection-causing bacteria surviving in your urinary tract.

 3. Wear Comfortable Lingerie

 Don’t wear tight underpants and those made of lace or satin on a regular basis; instead, switch to cotton underpants.
 You should also change your underpants twice a day if you live in a hot and dry region.

 When you feel the urge to pee, visit the loo.
 Never hold your urine in for a long duration.
 Doing this not only retains the toxins and bacteria but also puts pressure on the bladder.

 If you have recurrent bouts of UTI, there are chances that the bacteria is still present in your urinary tract.
 Certain medications that have Vitamin C and zinc may hamper the growth of bacteria.

 6. Avoid Overuse of Hygiene Products